VedaY28/VedaY28/README.md

 ## ⚡ Fun Fact

-- My hobbies include: Photography, Video-Games, Cooking, Camping, Building Computers...
+- My hobbies include: Photography, Video-Games, Cooking, Camping, Building PCs...
 - I like watching movies and tv-shows
-- I'm interested in motorcycles and fast cars (into Formula 1)
+- I have a interest in motorcycles and cars (into Formula 1 as well)

 ## 📫 Contact